Karan-Dhiman/Karan-Dhiman/README.md

 ## I'm a Student & a Developer 💻

 -  Have a look at my personal portfolio [website]!
--  I’m currently pursuing my engineering 📚
+-  I am presently pursuing a degree in computer engineering 📚
--  Fun fact: I love listening to music & build websites 🎵
+-  Fun fact: I love listening to music 🎵
+-  I'm also learning how to build beautiful websites 🖥

 ### Connect with me: